wavefrontHQ/docs/pages/doc/alerts_integrating_hipchat.md

 summary: Learn how to integrate HipChat rooms with alerts.
 ---

 Wavefront and HipChat both support webhooks so you can easily configure an incoming webhook in HipChat and an outgoing webhook in Wavefront to pass the notifications from Wavefront alerts into your HipChat rooms.
-This article describes how to set up this integration.

 {% include shared/permissions.html entity="alerts" entitymgmt="Alert" %}